Buy more to save more! Shop now and get up to an extra 30% off your entire order!

 Planting Bareroot trees as soon as you can dig a hole in spring and until hot weather, the earlier the better.
 Plant container Apple trees throughout the growing season with complete success - that is the benefit of container plants - to extend the planting season.
 Your County Agricultural Extension Office is a great resource for first and last frost dates in your area.

-How to Plant McIntosh Apple Trees
+How do you plant McIntosh Apple Trees

 Dig a large hole only as deep as needed to accommodate the bareroot or container root ball, and twice as wide.
 Add Nature Hills Root Booster to speed root establishment.
 Remove the pot or bag and situate it into the hole so the top of the soil (soil line if bareroot), is level with the new location's soil being careful not to plant too deep.
 Water in again very well and backfill with the same soil you dug up, tamping down gently to ensure there are no air pockets.